OpenDSA/OpenDSA/RST/source/Intro.rst

 Note that once you have been given credit for the exercise, you cannot lose it by answering more questions.

+The multiple choice question sets work by randomly selecting from a set of questions in that set.
+It is possible that you will see the same question twice in that set, and possibly even twice in a row.

 Some of the questions have "hints" that you can ask for to help you figure out the answer.
 If you ask a hint, you will not get credit for that question toward